daiyaanarfeen/Pintos/doc/project1.md

 ### 4. Rationale
 Our biggest decision was where to put all the updates.
 Putting it inside `timer_interrupt()` ended up being the most natural choice, as it is run in an external interrupt context and it is where we keep track of the ticks.
 We are concerned that this may make `timer_interrupt` too slow, so we moved all the computation to `thread_tick()`, which takes place after we unblock threads (task 1).

+Our next challenge was to keep track of all the threads between 4 ticks, since their priorities need to be updated every 4 ticks.
+Originally we would only update the priority of the thread that is running when `tick % 4 == 0`, but that ignored the cases when a thread is switched out for any reason before running for `TIME_SLICE` ticks.

 Seeing that `recent_cpu` only changes every second for ready threads, we decided to update their priorities every second, after re-computations of `load_average` and `recent_cpu`.
+This way we could save a lot of computation time and reduce the time spent in `thread_tick()`.

 Our next design choice was to represent the 64 priority levels.
 We had two ideas: using a list of lists to represent 64 priority bins, or using two lists to represent the threads with the highest priority (list 1) and other threads (list 2).
 We considered the first idea better, as all operations to the list require constant time, including moving a thread to a new priority bin, finding the next thread to schedule.
 We decided to include an integer `priority_index` that points to the highest priority bin to achieve this constant runtime.